How To Reheat Lasagna

 Place the lasagna on a microwave-safe dish and stick 3-4 toothpicks into your lasagna leaving an inch sticking out.

 Then drape your paper towel over the toothpicks.
-Or you can cover the whole plate with the plastic wrap loosely.
+Or you can cover the whole plate with plastic wrap loosely.
 Not only will this help reheat your lasagna it will keep your microwave clean of sauce splatter!

 Summary